 Rachel Baitz, MA

 My research interests broadly focus on adolescent social and emotional learning, with a specific focus on digital privacy and online sharing.
 My Master’s research investigated how online applications may affect the behaviour responses of youth and whether or not adolescents are motivated to share information about themselves online.
-Findings revealed that adolescents are highly motivated to post online, even when warned of the possible drawbacks of doing so.
 My dissertation will more deeply investigate the mechanisms of adolescent online posting behaviours, with a focus on determining protective factors of constant digital connections to others.
 Further, I continue to take an interest in the development of apps and online tools that address the online behaviours of youth as well as their ability to regulate their emotions.

 Johanna Sam, MSc

 I am a proud member of Tsilhqot’in Nation.
 Realizing the importance of a strength-based approach, I am involved in creating innovative youth-friendly educational and mental health resources.
 I completed a Master of Science in Population & Public Health with the support of CIHR’s Intersections of Mental Health Perspectives in Addictions Research Training Fellowship.
-I am currently pursuing a PhD in Human Development, Learning, and Culture with UBC’s Department of Educational and Counselling Psychology, Special Education.
-My Doctoral research explores the association between cyberbullying with young people’s social and emotional wellbeing.
+I am currently pursuing a PhD in Human Development, Learning, and Culture program.
+My Doctoral research explores the association between cyberbullying and young people’s social and emotional wellbeing.
 I have been awarded several Graduate Fellowships, including SSHRC’s Joseph-Armand Bombardier Doctoral Fellow.
 I have a passion for making a difference in the lives of young people, especially in Aboriginal communities.